Key Takeaways:

 Oticon and Phonak both offer flagship receiver-in-canal products.
 I think both products look sleek and are a similar size.
 If you decide to go with a standard style that sits behind the ear, this round will be a toss-up.
 If you forced me to pick one, I might give the style edge to Oticon.

 It’s the diversity of the line where Phonak takes a clear lead.
-Phonak offers a range of waterproof, slim, and truly invisible styles.
+Phonak offers waterproof and truly invisible styles, and not to mention their pretty incredible (and newest hearing aid) Phonak Infinio Sphere.
 Phonak’s invisible Lyric product is especially unique (read our Lyric review here).
 Phonak also has a titanium-based invisible product that gets rave reviews.

 Round One Winner: Phonak ✅